New Garden Organic Service

 What if I have too much garden material for my GO bin?

-Make a Go Bin lasagne
+Make a GO bin lasagne

 Sort your GO bin right by making a green GO bin lasagne.